 MRI may show nonspecific inflammatory changes in Parsonage Turner Syndrome but is not conclusive.
 MRI also helps to rule out cervical radiculopathy, carcinomatous or granulomatous infiltration.

 A shoulder radiograph may be indicated to rule out specific shoulder pathologies.
-A chest radiograph can be useful to rule out sarcoidosis or other granulomatous disease, as well as Pancoast tumor.
+A chest radiograph can be useful to rule out sarcoidosis or another granulomatous disease, as well as Pancoast tumor.

 Electromyography can better identify, isolate, and grade severity of denervation and, after a period of time, reinnervation of the involved muscles.